Let's make Batmobile

 The fire board will be placed at the end of the Batmobile so it looks like the fire is coming from it while driving.

-Remove the paper from the sticking pad before placing the board in its place to ensure nothing falls off.
+Remove the paper from the sticking pad before placing the board in its place to ensure that nothing falls off.

 random image